 All vacancies are posted on the Human Resources website at: https://jobs.amherst.edu.

-Print and online advertising will be identified by the Department Head and/or search committee in consultation with the Office of Human Resources in an effort to create a reasonable and diverse applicant pool.
+Trustee-Appointed: Print and online advertising will be identified by the Department Head and/or Search Committee in consultation with the Office of Human Resources in an effort to create a reasonable and diverse applicant pool.

 On January 1, 2008 Human Resources launched an on-line applicant tracking system for staff and trustee-appointed openings.
 This tracking system streamlines the process by electronically collecting employment materials including employment applications, resumes, cover letters, and writing samples eliminating the traditional paper process.